shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 Fiona frowned, "I don't understand."

 Kyle rubbed his face, "Back when we had your dad's army on the College's doorstep, when an elvish spear killed me?
 It couldn't kill me because I bound my lifeforce, so I could protect you and Abigail.
 It was all about you two.
 Unfortunately, I got stuck between worlds.
-A ghostÖ I finally managed to work out how to cross over into the Other Side, and some people there taught me how to come backÖ For you and Abigail."
+A ghost≈†I finally managed to work out how to cross over into the Other Side, and some people there taught me how to come back≈†For you and Abigail."

 Fiona felt tears welling in her eyes, "All this?
 For me?"

-Kyle shrugged, "You're worth itÖ However, all this has set off the crapstorm that was the world's political situation.
-NowÖ Everyone wants a piece of each other.
+Kyle shrugged, "You're worth it≈†However, all this has set off the crapstorm that was the world's political situation.
+Now≈†Everyone wants a piece of each other.
 I'm just trying to keep up."

 Fiona smiled, "You're sweet."